solispensa/Chocotone/README.md

 - **Clear BLE Bonds** - Reset Bluetooth pairings
 - **Reboot** - Restart the controller
 - **Factory Reset** - Restore default settings
+- **Name Font Size** - Adjust button name display size
+- **WiFi ON/OFF at Boot** - Toggle WiFi auto-start
+- **BLE Mode** - Toggle CLIENT/DUAL/SERVER modes

 ## BLE Connection

-The controller operates as a **BLE MIDI client only** and automatically:
+The controller supports **three BLE modes** (configurable via OLED menu or web interface):

+### CLIENT Mode (Default)
-1. Scans for nearby BLE MIDI devices
-2. Connects to discovered devices (e.g., "SPM" for Sonicake Pocket Master)
+- Scans for and connects to external BLE MIDI devices (e.g., Sonicake Pocket Master)
-3. Reconnects automatically if disconnected
+- Automatically reconnects if disconnected

-Connection status shown on OLED: `SPM:Y` (connected) or `SPM:N` (disconnected)
+- Status shown on OLED: `SPM:Y` (connected) or `SPM:N` (disconnected)

+### SERVER Mode
+- Advertises as a BLE MIDI device for DAWs and apps to connect to
+- Appears as "Chocotone" in your DAW's MIDI device list
+- Status shown on OLED: `DAW:Y` (connected) or `DAW:N` (disconnected)

+### DUAL Mode
+- Both CLIENT and SERVER active simultaneously
+- Send button presses to both your pedal AND your DAW
+- Perfect for live performance with backing track control

+> [!TIP]
+> Change BLE mode from the OLED menu: long-press encoder → scroll to "BLE: [mode]" → press to cycle modes → "Save and Exit" to apply (requires reboot)

 ## Troubleshooting